-- Students read the text out in turns, each person reading just 2 words, or 1 word, at a time.
+- Students read the text out in turns, each person reading just one or two words at a time.
 The idea is to try to get the passage to flow smoothly and with proper intonation.

 - One person reads aloud, and another acts as conductor.
 Arms up means loud, arms down means soft.
-Or arms left means slow, arms right means fast.
+Arms left means slow, arms right means fast.
 Or, the conductor can conduct a choral reading of the passage.

 - You mime an action from the text.
 Students respond with the corresponding sentence.

 - Students sing the text to a well-known melody.
 They have to try to fit the words to the music.